 Platforms, part of the ongoing Aphrodite Project, is a social sculpture: an interactive, wearable device that is a conceptual homage to the cult of the Greek goddess of love, Aphrodite, a practical object for contemporary sex workers, and a vehicle for public dialogue.
 An integrated system of shoes and online services, Platforms draws on innovations made by venerated courtesans from antiquity to improve conditions of 21st century women.
 Despite advances in culture and technology, sex workers are now perceived to be outlaws by trade and are vulnerable to surveillance and violence.
 Platforms empowers people by providing tools they need to stay safe.

 The Aphrodite Project is a series of new media artworks inspired by the cult of Aphrodite.
-Started by Norene Leddy in 2000, The Aphrodite Project consists of five multi-media artworks: Sanctuary, Platforms, DIY, Kestos Imas, and Re/working The Map.
+Started by Norene Leddy in 2000, The Aphrodite Project consists of six multi-media artworks: Sanctuary, Platforms, Project Walkway, DIY, Kestos Imas, and Re/working The Map.

 EXHIBITIONS | NEWS | EVENTS